yuanqing/create-figma-plugin/README.md

 #### Example

-Plugin with a single command:
+A basic plugin with a single command:

 ```diff
 {